gowebknot/gowebknot.github.io/tracks/java/_posts/2024-01-22-java-spring-boot.md

 title: Java - Spring Boot
 categories:
 feature_image: "https://picsum.photos/2560/600?image=872"
+excerpt: |
-excerpt: Java - Spring Boot Training Track - Lesson 1 - This course will help you learn the basics of Java - Spring Boot, and the assignements will help you build a simple application with Sprin Boot, write REST API's and cover other features of a simple Spring Boot App.
+  ### Java - Spring Boot Training Track - Lesson 1
+  This course will help you learn the basics of Java - Spring Boot, and the assignements will help you build a simple application with Sprin Boot, write REST API's and cover other features of a simple Spring Boot App.
+feature_text: |
+  ## Spring Boot
 ---

 <!-- more -->